radanalyticsio/oshinko-s2i/README.md

 [![Docker java build](https://img.shields.io/docker/automated/radanalyticsio/radanalytics-java-spark.svg)](https://hub.docker.com/r/radanalyticsio/radanalytics-java-spark)

 # oshinko-s2i #
-This is a place to put s2i images and utilities for Spark application builders for OpenShift.
+This is a place to put s2i images and utilities for Apache Spark application builders for OpenShift.
 Look for additional README files in the subdirectories for more detail.

 ## common ##

 Contains:

-* default Spark configuration files
+* default configuration files
 * an application startup script in `utils/start.sh`
 * utilities used by `start.sh` (process-driver-config, generate_container_user)